 If your toddler doesn’t meet the height requirement for a ride, or simply doesn’t want to ride, that doesn’t necessarily mean the rest of the party can’t.
 Many rides have ‘Rider Switch’.

 One adult can wait with the toddler (or non-riding kids) while the rest of the party enjoys the attraction.
-W hen the other adult returns, they can supervise the non-riders, and the waiting adult can board the attraction without having to wait in the regular line again!
+When the other adult returns, they can supervise the non-riders, and the waiting adult can board the attraction without having to wait in the regular line again!
+It is a great exchange method, and also makes sure you can enjoy Disney even with young children and babies!
+For more information, look at our article on Rider Switch!

 How to use Rider Switch

 Ask the Cast Member at the beginning of the line if Rider Switch is offered at that attraction.
-When you’re at the attraction, take your whole party through the line; tell the greeting Cast Member you’d like to use ‘Rider Switch’.
+When you’re at the attraction, take your whole party through the line.
+Make sure to tell the greeting Cast Member you’d like to use ‘Rider Switch’.

 One adult and the non-riders will be issued a Ride Switch entitlement and asked to wait in a designated area (usually outside of the attraction) while the other party ride the attraction.
 After riding, the guest(s) who has just ridden finds the waiters and takes over supervising the non-riders.